Nezio6102/PRJ301-project/README.md

 # PRJ301-project
 A webapp to sell fruit using Java and HTML

-I.Main expected parts of the web app:
+I. Main expected parts of the web app:
   1. A login and register page
       - Link to a reset password page
   2. Main index page